Take the next step in your career teaching or training adults

 The modern workplace is in a state of rapid and consistent evolution, creating a sharp increase in the demand for workforce training and professional development.
 Penn State’s online lifelong learning and adult education program is one of the most established and respected programs in the country, taught by nationally renowned faculty.

-Important Update: Applicants for the spring 2022 semester are no longer required to submit GRE/GMAT test scores due to COVID-related closures of testing centers.
+Important Update: Applicants are no longer required to submit GRE/GMAT test scores due to COVID-related closures of testing centers.

 Customize Your Master’s Degree